-In the Third Year First Semester, students in the Special Degrees have to follow five course units in the Major Subject and one course unit in the Minor Subject.
+In the Third Year First Semester, students in the Honors Degrees have to follow five course units in the Major Subject and one course unit in the Minor Subject.
 Students in the General degree have to follow three course units in the Major Subject and one course unit in the Minor Subject.

-In the Third Year Second Semester, students in the Special Degrees have to follow the same as in the Third Year First Semester.
+In the Third Year Second Semester, students in the Honors Degrees have to follow the same as in the Third Year First Semester.
 Students in the General degree have to follow the same as in the Third Year First Semester, with an addition of Scientific Report Writing as a course unit in the Major Subject.

-In the Fourth Year First Semester, students in the Special Degrees have to offer five course units only in the Major Subject.
+In the Fourth Year First Semester, students in the Honors Degrees have to offer five course units only in the Major Subject.

-In the Fourth Year Second Semester, students in the Special Degrees have to either submit a dissertation or complete practical training component.
+In the Fourth Year Second Semester, students in the Honors Degrees have to either submit a dissertation or complete practical training component.

-It should be noted that students are not allowed to change the originally selected subjects after a lapse of the first four weeks from the start of Semester I, in their respective academic years (first and second years).
-In the first year, students can select all three course units pertaining to three subjects from any Department, but the Faculty advises students to select subjects from two or three Departments so that they may get a broader background for their studies.
+Students are not allowed to change the originally selected subjects and the medium after a lapse of the first three weeks from the beginning of Year I Semester I of their degree program.
+In the first year, students can select all three-course units pertaining to three subjects from any Department, but the Faculty advises students to select subjects from two or three Departments so that they may get a broader background for their studies.

-After the selection for the special degree in the second year first semester, students are not allowed to get transferred from special degree to general degree and vice versa under any circumstances.
+After the selection for the Honors Degree in the second year first semester, students are allowed to get transferred from Honors degree to general degree only up to two weeks from the date of the selection.

-The students who have particularly been selected by the University Grants Commission could follow BA (Special) in Translation Studies.
-Those who are following special or general degrees in other subjects could offer Translation Studies as a Minor subject only.
+The students who have particularly been selected by the University Grants Commission could follow BA Honors in Translation Studies.
+Those who are following Honours Degree and General Degrees in other subjects could offer Translation Studies as a Minor subject only.

-Students entering on the Additional Intake must study the subject for which they have been especially selected as Special/Major and should therefore do the course unit /units relevant to subject/subjects in their first year.
+Students entering on the Additional Intake must study the subject for which they have been especially selected as Honors/Major and should therefore do the course unit /units relevant to subject/subjects in their first year.